frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 ## THE WEIGHT OF SILENCE

 MORNING CREPT INTO THE Waystone Inn like regret.
-It was slow, chill-fingered, and sharp in the brittle places a younger man might mistake for numbness.
+It was slow and thin-fingered, seeping in through cracks old and new.
+It settled on every surface, brittle and cold, sharp at the edges where a younger man might have mistaken ache for numbness.

-The red-haired innkeeper lay still, breathing shallow and quiet through his teeth.
-The pain nested in his ribs was a spreading ache that had not yet decided whether it was dull or sharp.
-Somewhere deeper his joints murmured in protest, not all of it from yesterday’s beating.
-He had been many things in his life, but today he was simply sore.
+The red-haired innkeeper lay still, counting his breaths, each pulled softly through his teeth.
+Pain had settled into his ribs, a subtle ache, waiting, not yet one thing or another.
+Deeper, joints murmured their old complaint, dull, relentless, and not all their muttering was from yesterday’s beating.
+He had been many things in his life, quick and clever and more, but today he was simply sore.

-There are bruises youth ignores, he thought, and others youth earns.
-Bruises that memory grinds down into the bone.
-Age doesn’t forgive them.
-It collects them.

 Yesterday he’d run on borrowed strength.
 He'd swept the floor and served supper on the back of adrenaline masquerading as resolve.
 For Bast.
 For Chronicler.
 For the memory of himself.
-But the price was always waiting, always exact.
+But the cost keeps its own ledger.
+The reckoning always arrives.

-Pain greeted him like an old collector now.
-Not cruel, merely thorough.
+And so pain greeted him now with the familiar patience of an old collector.
+Not cruel, only exacting, only thorough.

 He tried to rise, and failed.
 It was not the dramatic collapse of stage tragedy, nor a fall worth laughter.
 Instead it was graceless, heavy, and unseen.
 So it was only sad.